 Feeling slumped?
 The more you move, the more energized you will feel.
 Regular physical activity improves your muscle strength and brain power, giving you the energy you need to think clearer and come up with new ideas.
 A good 15 minute break from revision to move around, even just around your living room, makes your body produce more energy whilst also making you feel happier.
 So instead of sitting around with nothing sinking in, try some short HIIT exercises like in our video above.
 It’s free, it’s easy and best of all – you don’t need a gym to do it!

-Watch the video below to get some quick and easy exercise ideas from our senior lecturer Irfan Khawaja to try out during your exam period.
+Watch the video above to get some quick and easy exercise ideas from our senior lecturer Irfan Khawaja to try out during your exam period.